paragon1006/Obsidian-Starter-kit/Hey There.md

 ### Some Useful Info
 >[!info]
 >1.
-There are several plugins downloaded in this vault, use them after reading [[Plugins#*How to download a plugin*|Download and use plugins]]
+There are several plugins downloaded in this vault, use them after reading [[Plugins#*How to download a plugin*|Getting plugins]]
 >2.
+Look at examples [Vaults around the Web](https://forum.obsidian.md/t/14-example-vaults-from-around-the-web-kepano-nick-milo-the-sweet-setup-and-more/81788) (Vault is an obsidian Folder)
+>3.
 Adjust your settings by doing `CTRL+,` `CMD+,`
->3.
+>4.
 There are themes installed under `Appearance` in settings
->4.
-There are 2 snippets there that allow you to change the look of obsidian that you may enable
+>5.
+There are downloaded 2 snippets there that allow you to change the look of obsidian that you may enable